confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 docker-compose up
 ```

-And connect to ksqlDB's server by using its interactive CLI.
-Run the following command:
+And connect to ksqlDB's server by using its interactive CLI:

 ```
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088